 Call us free on 0808 168 9540

 There are six native species of reptile found in the UK, all protected under the Wildlife and Countryside Act (1981).
 All six species are protected from intentional killing and injury.
-They are also species of principal importance under the Natural Environment Rural Communities (NERC) Act 2006.
-The six species include: common lizard; slow worm; adder; grass snake; sand lizard; and smooth snake.
+All six reptile species are also species of principal importance under the Natural Environment Rural Communities (NERC) Act 2006.
+The six UK reptile species include: common lizard sand lizard, slow worm, adder, grass snake, and smooth snake.

-Sand lizards and smooth snakes are rare and their breeding sites and resting places are protected under additional laws originating from European legislation.
-As such, these two species are rarely encountered on development sites.
+Sand lizards and smooth snakes are rare, and their breeding sites and resting places are also protected under Conservation of Habitats and Species Regulations Schedule 2 (2017).
+However, these two species are rarely encountered on development sites.
 Populations of smooth snakes are mainly found in Dorset, Hampshire, and Surrey, and have been reintroduced to West Sussex and Devon.
 Populations of sand lizards are mainly found in Surrey, Hampshire, Dorset, and Merseyside and have been reintroduced to other areas in the southeast, south west and Wales.
 Any impact on sand lizards or smooth snake would require a licence.